 How do I make my frosting less sweet?

-To reduce sweetness, adding more cream or milk can help dilute the sugar, or try incorporating a pinch of salt to balance the flavor.
+Add more cream or milk to dilute the sugar, or a tiny pinch of salt helps balance the flavor.

 Can I use this frosting for piping?